awsdocs/aws-lambda-developer-guide/doc_source/build-pipeline.md

 1. Choose **Create pipeline**\.

 The pipeline fails the first time it runs because it needs additional permissions\.
-In the next section, you add permissions to the role that's generated for your build stage\.\.
+In the next section, you add permissions to the role that's generated for your build stage\.

 ## Update the Build Stage Role<a name="update-policy"></a>